-- 15. The Court has reviewed the proposed notices and concludes that they provided the information required by Rule 23 and are drafted in a manner to clearly and concisely state the details of the Settlements in plain, easily understood language. - 16.
-Within 21 days after the date of the entry of this Order, Interim Class Counsel for the Dealership Plaintiffs shall cause copies of an Email Notice substantially in the form attached as Exhibit 1 and Exhibit 2 to the Declaration of Derek Smith to be transmitted by electronic mail to the available email addresses associated with dealers in the Included States. - 17.
-On or before the Notice Date, Interim Class Counsel for the Dealership Plaintiffs and KCC shall update the settlement website, www.AutoDealerSettlement.com, to identify the substance of each of the Settlements and the definitions of each Settlement Class and shall make available each of the settlement agreements and the notices provided to potential class members. - 18.
-In advance of the deadline for Settlement Class Members to opt out or object to the Settlements, Interim Class Counsel for the Dealership Plaintiffs will post to the Settlement Website available information about the Plans of Allocation for which the Dealership Plaintiffs have received Court approval, including but not limited to the long-form notice contained in Exhibit 3 to the Declaration of Derek Smith. - 19.
-The expenses related to the notices required by this Order shall be paid from the Settlements.
-The reasonable costs of KCC's assistance shall also be paid from the Settlements.
-Interim Class Counsel for the Dealership Plaintiffs are authorized to make these disbursements from the Settlements.

-20. Prior to the final approval hearing, Interim Class Counsel for the Dealership Plaintiffs shall serve and file a declaration attesting to compliance with the provisions of this Order.
+- 19. On or before the Notice Date, Interim Class Counsel for the Dealership Plaintiffs shall update the settlement website, www.AutoDealerSettlement.com, to identify the substance of each of the Settlements and the definitions of each Settlement Class, and shall make available each of the settlement agreements and the notices provided to potential class members. - 20.
+In advance of the deadline for Settlement Class Members to opt out or object to the Settlements, Interim Class Counsel for the Dealership Plaintiffs will post to the Settlement Website available information about the Plans of Allocation for which the Dealership Plaintiffs have or will seek Court approval. - 21.
+The expenses related to the printing, mailing, and publishing of all notices required by this Order shall be paid from the Settlements.
+The reasonable costs of Gilardi's assistance shall also be paid from the Settlements.
+Interim Class Counsel for the Dealership Plaintiffs are authorized to make these disbursements from the Settlements. - 22.
+Prior to the final approval hearing, Interim Class Counsel for the Dealership Plaintiffs shall serve and file a declaration attesting to compliance with the provisions of this Order.